 What type of hair should be used for braiding?

 It is recommended that you use good-quality braiding hair.
 Cheaper variants may look very exciting for their low price but can damage your hair.
-However, don’t go overboard also.
-There are enough options in the market that are averagely priced but give extremely good results.
+However, don’t go overboard either.
+There are enough options in the market that are averagely priced but give excellent results.